sderosiaux/every-single-day-i-tldr/README.md

 - https://blog.cloudflare.com/a-very-webp-new-year-from-cloudflare/ "Polish".
 WebP for everyone.
 Replaces png, jpg, gif.
 - https://www.youtube.com/watch?v=NpN9NzO4Mo8 Nobody wants to steal his phone.
 Until..
 - http://stackoverflow.com/questions/4313139/how-to-use-scalas-this-typing-abstract-types-etc-to-implement-a-self-type this.type or type parameter / type member in Scala can be particularly helpful.
+- https://github.com/devongovett/regexgen Can't wait to test this with a real regex.
+Enough charabia in the desc to make it very good.
+- https://github.com/keonkim/awesome-bits a new way to obfuscate our code.
+Using binary operations all over.
+- https://blogs.windows.com/msedgedev/2016/12/20/introducing-brotli-compression/ Brotli in Edge.
+Good.
+(20% better http compression)

 # 19-12-2016